Henrique-Shiguemoto/rTimeProf/README.md

 ## How to Use

-Just copy and paste <code>rTimeProf.c</code> and <code>rTimeProf.h</code> into your project and it should be good to go.
+Just copy and paste <code>rTimeProf.c</code> and <code>rTimeProf.h</code> into your project and it should be good to go, then you can include the header file in your source files.
 Make sure you update your build system if it doesn't update automatically.

 ## Technologies used